 Again choosing would be next to impossible without our guide's experience to depend upon...

 What would you choose?

 We waltz from chocolate shop to chocolate shop learning Parisien secrets.

 Where to get an excellent glass of wine (Le Rubis), which oysters to eat in October(I forget..they begin with a G), what church to pop into for a moment of serene respite from intensive chocolate tasting (St-Eustache on rue Saint-Honore).
 Plus a full history of chocolate, the best beans and where they come from.
 Our tastebuds, feet and brain are getting a workout.

 Last stop the new Hugo & Victor.
 The chocolate concept is seasonally based on wines + accompanying natural flavors.

 The Indian Summer chocolate flavor (Almond) available only in September-October comes packed in Moleskine-like boxes.
 I fell victim

 I polished off the last of this pack today.
 This week's PB posts has been deleterious to my diet.

 I also got a figue religieuse at H&V.

-Fortunately Fr Girl assisted at the tasteoff that night - by then, post chocolate walk, I could barely take a bite.
-Meeting the French does a Left Bank chocolate tour and has a new Christmas gourmet tour onboard.
+Fortunately Fr Girl assisted with the tasteoff that night - by then, post walk, I could barely take a bite.
 I'd love to try it but not this week.
 I'm in recovery from pastry raids in my fridge :)